egovernments/test-automation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 eGov test automation framework majorly deals with various API services validation.
 It enables to test and validate back end services accross all active environments and as well as tenant ids.
+For more details on framework architechture please refer the [documentation](https://digit-discuss.atlassian.net/wiki/spaces/EPE/pages/1028521985/Automation+Framework+Knowledge+Base)

 <!-- Built With -->
 ### Built With